American Girl Chords | Tom Petty + The Heartbreakers Guitar Lesson with TAB + Backing Tracks

 American Girl Backing Tracks | Chord Analysis

-Above, you’ll find a preview of the backing tracks we use when playing American Girl.
-I’ve used AI to extract the guitar while keeping the drums, bass, and vocals intact.
+Above, you’ll find backing tracks to use when learning American Girl.
+I’ve used stem separation to extract the guitar while keeping the drums, bass, keys, horns, and vocals intact.

 Should you want to play along with the original recording instead, you need to tune your guitar sharp to 443Hz.
 In the backing tracks, I’ve done this job for you by tuning it to 440Hz.